Below are various opportunities sent to us by organizations who want to reach PittSWE members.

 research and begin to develop the kind of student-professor relationship that is crucial to success in graduate school.

 The program provides women in science and math, people of color, first-generation, and low-income students with research experiences across the university and allows for a meaningful, realistic assessment of each student's interest in graduate study.
+The application deadline is February 10, 2015.

 BENEFITS OF OSU SROP: